-If possible, use the hand scale or MCP scale, otherwise use a visual estimate.
-Enter the average weight in lb.
+If possible, use the MCP scale, otherwise use a visual estimate.
+Enter the average weight in pounds.

-11. WHOLE-HAUL FOR GEAR DAMAGE, BIRDS AND MAMMALS
+11. WHOLE-HAUL FOR GEAR DAMAGE, BIRDS, AND MAMMALS

 Whole haul is meant for gear damage, marine mammals, and birds caught.
 No other species is recorded here.